-The other week, macOS users got a nice little surprise in the form of the Home Assistant Companion for macOS.
-Windows users on the other don’t have an official app yet.
-But there is a way to integrate your Windows PC with Home Assistant using the application IOT Link.
+A delightful surprise recently graced macOS users with the arrival of the Home Assistant Companion for macOS.
+Unfortunately, Windows users are yet to receive an official app.
+However, fear not, as there is a method to integrate your Windows PC with Home Assistant using the application IOT Link.

-IOT Link won’t provide you with a native interface or any tiles for your start menu.
+In contrast to the official companion app for Home Assistant, IOT Link won’t provide you with a native interface or any tiles/widgets for your start menu.
 As such, it can’t really be described as the app’s counterpart for Windows.
 But IOT Link will allow you to control and monitor any system running Windows.

-It is worth noting that this guide assumes that you already have Home Assistant as well as a MQTT server up and running.
+It is worth noting that this guide assumes that you already have Home Assistant as well as a MQTT broker, such as the popular Mosquitto, up and running.
 The installation and configuration of those two applications are not detailed here.

 IOT Link Features

-IOT Link, just as Home Assistant itself, is open-source software.
+IOT Link, just as Home Assistant itself, is open-source software hosted on GitLab.
 Both the IOT Link API and Engine are open-source.
 Why is that important?
-Because IOT Link has a lot of control and access to your system.
+Because IOT Link has a lot of control and access to your Windows system.
 And you should know what exactly is happening with the data that IOT Link collects.
-Once installed and configured, IOT Link will do two things: It can monitor and control your system.
+Once installed and configured, IOT Link offers two main functions: monitoring and controlling your Windows system.

 If you’re looking to monitor your Windows PC using Home Assistant, IOT Link is just what you need.
-It can monitor just about everything.
-This includes CPU usage, display information (resolution), hard drive information (total, used, and free capacity), memory information (available, free, and total), power and battery information for laptops, network information, system information, and uptime.
+It can keep tabs on a plethora of components such CPU usage, display information (resolution), hard drive information (total, used, and free capacity), memory information (available, free, and total), power and battery information for laptops, network information, system information, and uptime.

 IOT Link will even send periodic screenshots, which you can integrate into the Lovelace UI using a camera entity.
 For me, this is useful when I’m rendering a video for my YouTube channel (subscribe!).
 Being able to see what is happening on my desktop lets me know how far along the process is.

-The easiest and best way to integrate Windows with Home Assistant
+A seamless approach to integrating Windows with Home Assistant